alexxthecoder/hbx_smartcontract/README.md

 Pricerequest contract will request price of eth from chainlink aggregator.
 Runs on goerli network.

 P.S.
-To run this code using hardhat, provide PRIVATE_KEY in /nft-smartcontract/.env
+To run this code using hardhat, provide /nft-smartcontract/.env